tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 # Hybrid Encryption

-As a final example, I'd like to explore hybrid encryption, where we combine a a key exchange with symmetric encryption, in order to create a public key encryption scheme.
+As a final example, I'd like to explore hybrid encryption, where we combine a key exchange with symmetric encryption, in order to create a public key encryption scheme.
 This will let us explore a few interesting techniques in proofs, including random oracles, and modelling games where the adversary